learningequality/kolibri/docs/backend_architecture/plugins.rst

 Plugins can implement Javascript code as a Kolibri module that can be used in the frontend as a plugin to the core Kolibri Javascript code.
-Each of these Javascript plugins are defined in the `kolibri_plugin.py` file by subclassing the ``KolibriFrontEndPluginBase`` class to define each frontend Kolibri module.
-This defines the base Javascript file that defines the Kolibri module.
-In addition, this Plugin object within the app will automatically add these Kolibri modules to an internal frontend asset registry for loading in the front end.
+Each of these Javascript plugins are defined in the `kolibri_plugin.py` file by subclassing the ``WebpackBundleHook`` class to define each frontend Kolibri module.
+This allows a webpack built Javascript bundle to be cross-referenced and loaded into Kolibri.
 For more information on developing frontend code for Kolibri please see :doc:`/frontend_architecture/index`.

 Plugins can be standalone Django apps in their own right, meaning they can define templates, models, new urls, and